 Your CCNA Area Directors are available to answer questions and assist as needed.
 Email them directly by clicking on their name.

-- Area A Director: Barbara Powell Harris – (Amaryllis Park, Bayou Oaks, Broadway Promenade, Central Cocoanut, Gillespie Park, Laurel Park, Park East, Rosemary District, SHA Residents Council, South Poinsettia Park and Towles Court)
+- Area A Director: Will Luera – (Amaryllis Park, Bayou Oaks, Broadway Promenade, Central Cocoanut, Gillespie Park, Laurel Park, Park East, Rosemary District, SHA Residents Council, South Poinsettia Park and Towles Court)

 - Area B Director: Beth Nothstine – (Bay Island/Siesta, Bird Key, DSCA, Harbor Acres, Indian Beach/Sapphire Shores, Lido Key, Lido Shores, Plymouth Harbor, St. Armands, Tahiti Park)